MDaalder/Welbi/README.md

 To get the results of this first system, visit `http://localhost:3000/daalder-retirement/isolated-residents`.

 Optional `startDate` and `endDate` parameters can be added to the url to search for isolated residents between the given dates.
+They should be acceptable Date inputs.
 For example: `http://localhost:3000/daalder-retirement/isolated-residents?startDate=2022-06-20T01:00:00.000Z&endDate=2022-06-29T01:00:00.000Z`

 If I had more time: